Unity-Technologies/ml-agents/docs/Installation.md

 ### Install the `com.unity.ml-agents` Unity package

-The Unity ML-Agents C# SDK is now a Unity Package.
+The Unity ML-Agents C# SDK is a Unity Package.
 We are working on getting it added to the official Unity package registery which will enable you to install the `com.unity.ml-agents` package without cloning this repository.
 Until then, you can add the `com.unity.ml-agents` package to your project by navigating to the menu `Window`  -> `Package Manager`.
 In the package manager